rubyforgood/human-essentials/README.md

 Before committing, please run `rake notes > TODO` in the root of the app.

 Feel free to peruse the TODO file and tackle any issues found in there.
 These may or may not have actual issues associated with them.
 If they do not have actual issues, use `TODO-Brief-Description` as the the branch naming scheme, instead; similar changes for commit message.

+### In-flight Pull Requests

+Sometimes we want to get a PR up there and going so that other people can review it or provide feedback, but maybe it's incomplete.
+This is OK, but if you do it, please tag your PR with `in-progress` label so that we know not to review / merge it.

 ### Becoming a Repo Contributor